Strategies to Effective and Efficient Learning

 - Schedule a planning meeting with the Disability Services Liaison prior to or during the first two weeks of the semester.

-- Provide the Disability Services Liaison with thorough documentation of your disability.
+- Provide the Coordinator of Disability Services with thorough documentation of your disability.
 The documentation should include how your disability will affect you academically.
 It should also include professional recommendations for your accommodation(s).

-- Review your documentation with the Disability Services Coordinator and determine appropriate accommodations.
+- Review your documentation with the Coordinator of Disability Services and determine appropriate accommodations.

 - Determine supports needed in addition to accommodations.